kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ![](../meta/images/experiment-tracking-icon.png)

-Click the icon to go to the experiment tracking page (you can also access the page via [http://127.0.0.1:4141/experiment-tracking](http://127.0.0.1:4141/experiment-tracking)), where you can see the sets of experiment data generated from all previous runs:
+Click the icon to go to the experiment tracking page (you can also access the page from your browser at `http://127.0.0.1:4141/experiment-tracking`), where you can see the sets of experiment data generated from all previous runs:

 ![](../meta/images/experiment-tracking-runs-list.png)